Find the right treadmill to match your fitness goals, space and budget

 Good for: Active people looking for interactive treadmill programming

 The NordicTrack Commercial 1750 not only boasts interactive training, but it does so with a price tag that is almost half of the luxury options that do the same.
 It is an easy pick for our best guided workout treadmill.
-Upon purchasing, you receive a full year of a family membership to iFit, which has hundreds of trainers who lead thousands of on-demand and even personalized workouts.

-The newest Commercial 1750 sounds like it belongs in a gym, but it is designed for your home.
+The Commercial 1750 sounds like it belongs in a gym, but it is designed for your home.
 It quietly inclines and declines through either your adjustments or hands-free through your trainer’s adjustments.
 Bluetooth connectivity means your trainer can talk to you through your wireless headphones.

 Read our full NordicTrack Commercial 1750 treadmill review.